-David Andrews typifies the kind of expertise and partner that makes COA one of the leaders in careers guidance.
+David Andrews typifies the kind of expertise and partner that makes MyFutureChoice one of the leaders in careers guidance.
 His experience combines years of school-side practitioner knowledge with consultancy and policy work for government, private organisations and schools across the UK.

 A regular on the conference circuit, we couldn’t think of anyone better to establish and run our Getting Started training course for newly-appointed careers guidance professionals.